Snowflake Data Import

 CDC: Ingest only Events Insert operations only Enrichment services applied UI-based table and column selection Use when you want to import data based on changes detected by Snowflake's CDC feature, with Amplitude enrichment services.
 Requires change tracking to be enabled in Snowflake.

-CDC: Continuous Sync Events, Profiles Supports insert, update, delete operations Enrichment services not applied UI-based table and column selection Use when you want to directly mirror data in Snowflake, including updates and deletions, and keep Amplitude in sync with source data.
+CDC: Continuous Sync Events, User Properties, Profiles Supports insert, update, delete operations Enrichment services not applied UI-based table and column selection Use when you want to directly mirror data in Snowflake, including updates and deletions, and keep Amplitude in sync with source data.
 Disables Amplitude's enrichment services to remain in sync with the source of truth.
 Requires careful consideration of limitations, such as data retention settings in Snowflake and that deletions/renames of columns may not be captured.
 See limitations section for more details.

 Prerequisites and considerations for CDC